 This is half inch (the cheapest) 10 foot section of pipe.
 This is in the plumbing section.
 And bags of half inch 3 socket tees of 10.
 Why buy a bag of 10 when I only need 4?
 At my local Lowe’s store, the ten pack is $2.65.
 A single tee is $2.32.
 There were no bulk bags of cross pieces.
 The individual cross pieces were $1.50 each.
 I bought the bags of three-socket tees, but only because I was on a very limited budget (the grand total for each of these Faceless Aliens was about $19.
 I bought the supplies in September, during Halloween sales, with plenty of time to ship them) and I had zip ties.
 If you don’t want to go through this second step, to jerry-rig this together, buy the cross pieces in the amount you will use.
 For me, I wanted to spend as little on this as possible and I have a giant bag of zip ties (thanks to my hoarding husband.)

 Zip tying the support for the head.
 If you want a simpler way to do this: buy the 4 socket PVC cross ➕ piece.
-I just did this to save money.
 I have multiple projects going this year, and over several projects, every penny saved really adds up!

 Measure the length of the neck of the cape, to a little before the bottom hem.
 I am using landscape pins on the cape’s hem.
 I needed that little extra to have room to anchor it.

 My hubby cutting pipe for me.
+(You don’t need help with a pipe cutter, he was just being nice!)
 A PVC pipe cutter is super handy!
 You could also use a saw, but the pipe cutter is much easier.
 They also sell a rotary, pressure cutter for this purpose, but again, this scissor type is super easy to use.

 Attach your cross piece.
 You don’t need to worry about glue.
 Pipe glue is super messy (you can stain your skin purple and it won’t come off for a week!) and this will stay together, for this purpose, without it.

-Cut your shoulder pieces and attach them.
+Cut your individual shoulder pieces and attach them.
 Cut your neck piece and attach it.
-If you are going to make a dress form support, like I did, keep the shoulders short as the form needs to fit over the PVC and the pipe “shoulders” are really just there to hang the packing tape form or bubble wrap form on.
+If you are going to make a dress form support, like I did, keep the shoulders shorter as the form needs to fit over the PVC, The pipe “shoulders” are really just there to hang the packing tape form or bubble wrap form on.
 If you are using bubble wrap without a dress form: cut the shoulders a little longer than you think you’ll need them to be.
 You can always go back and cut them shorter.
 Use the cape to estimate how wide you can go, while still being able to completely close the cape over the form.

 Attach the head.
 A few years ago I bought a bag full of styrofoam spheres.
 That is what I used for this project.
 This is the cheapy/quick version for the head, especially since I already had them.
 You don’t need an actual face for this because you are using the mask over the sphere.